ssmiller25/k8s-intro/presentations/dev-tooling-for-ops.md

 - Toil, as defined by Googe:  <https://sre.google/sre-book/eliminating-toil/>
 - History of changes
   - How many times have you seen a recent change, and when "why"...and really "who did this change"
-  - Why is this particlar flag flipps...say a configuration on a load balancer
+  - Why is this particular flag flips...say a configuration on a load balancer
 - Documentation: Reduce hidden processes.
   - At a minimum you have a script that can be reviewed for the process
   - Better yet, documentation alongside the script explaining the "why"